 Alcohol and the liver

-Ethyl alcohol or ethanol is an ingredient found in beer, wine, and liquor that can cause intoxication.
-Alcohol affects every organ in the body as well as the central nervous system.
+Ethyl alcohol or ethanol is an ingredient in beer, wine, and liquor that causes intoxication.
+Alcohol affects every organ in the body and the central nervous system.

-- Inflammation of the pancreas
+- inflammation of the pancreas

-- High blood pressure
+- high blood pressure

-- Psychological disorders
+- psychological disorders

-- Alcohol abuse or dependence
+- alcohol dependence

-- Liver and kidney failure
+- liver and kidney failure